MushroomObserver/developer-startup/README.md

 developer-startup
 =================

 Welcome to the Mushroom Observer Developer Startup system!
 The purpose of this system is to help software developers setup an environment where they can contribute to the Mushroom Observer code base.
-The basic idea is to setup a virtual machine (VM) on your personal ("host) machine that is configured to serve a test version of the Mushroom Observer website and to access the code.
+The basic idea is to setup a virtual machine (VM) on your personal ("host") machine that is configured to serve a test version of the Mushroom Observer website and to access the code.
 It has been tested on Macintoshes as well as PCs running either Windows or Ubuntu.
 This system does require a reasonably powerful computer probably purchased in the last 3 years.

 If you're interested in contributing your code to MO, please also read [DEVELOPER-WORKFLOW.md][].
 Administrators/Managers should also have a look at [ADMIN-WORKFLOW.md][].

 ## Creating working Mushroom Observer development environment ##